MicroEJ/docs/Tutorials/gettingstarted/Step03.rst

    etc.).

    .. note::
-    Some of the attributes are inspired by CSS, like Background,Border, Color, Dimension, Font, Alignment,Margin/Padding and also the CascadingStylesheet with the cascading algorithms,selectors and etc
+    Some of the attributes are inspired by CSS, like Background, Border, Color, Dimension, Font, Alignment, Margin/Padding and also the CascadingStylesheet with the cascading algorithms, selectors and etc.

 Selectors
 ---------

 -  Selectors determine the widget to which a style applies.
 There are three main types of selectors:

-   -  Simple selectors (based on type,Class)
+   -  Simple selectors (based on type, Class)
    -  Combinators (based on relationships)
    -  State Selectors (based on state)

    .. note::
-    More of this will be presented in the Advanced Styling step
+    More of this will be presented in the Advanced Styling step.

 Usage
 `````